poketo/poketo-service/README.md

 POST https://api.poketo.app/collection/:slug/bookmark/:seriesId/read
 ```

-Looks for a `lastReadAt` field in the JSON body.
+Looks for a `lastReadChapterId` field in the JSON body.

 ## Miscellaneous